JujuAdams/Coroutines/README.md

 Because this library uses native GML at its core it is cross-platform, requires no additional software, and requires no external Included Files.
 The codebase is MIT Licensed and can be used everywhere, for free, forever.

+&nbsp;

-**Please note** that due to changes made in GMS2.3.6 to async event constant names, GameMaker versions older than 2.3.6 will not compile this library.
+***Please note** that due to changes made in GMS2.3.6 to async event constant names, GameMaker versions older than 2.3.6 will not compile this library.*